If not plastic, what are the bags made from?

 There is a lot of greenwashing with labelling, so what is and what isn’t compostable?

 Compostable is the key word!
 You will find a lot of products out there that claim to be ‘100% DEGRADABLE’, and just like plastic, they are degradable – over hundreds of years…. terminology is very important here.
 Oxo degradable and Biodegradable products will still contain plastic.
 In fact, they are usually made of 70-99% plastic with only 1-30% biodegradable polymers.
 As you can imagine this is extremely harmful to the environment.
 As the polymers break down around the plastic, they leave behind harmful microplastics which get into our waterways, soil, and unfortunately, our food chain.
 You should look out for the term COMPOSTABLE as opposed to biodegradable, and on compostable products, make sure you’re looking for the international certifications found on our bags and on our website.

 So, what do I do with the bag once it has been used?

-If you have a compost pile at home, you can store all your food waste in these bags and then simply deposit them into your home compost.
+If you have no further use for the bag, remove or cut off any labels/stickers still attached and place the bag itself into your compost bin.
 If you do not have a home compost, you will be able to send them to your nearest commercial composting facility.
 There are ~100 in NZ currently, 11 of which accept bioplastics with another 9 facilities currently reviewing this process, as well as local councils preparing to begin home organic collections.
 There are also helpful apps you can use to share another person’s compost, such as Sharewaste.